 Here are the items we've been thinking about as we prepare to start house sitting again later this year:

 - Overnight handover stays.
-Even though the handover has often been a much enjoyed social meeting on the evening before a sit starts, it makes sense currently to avoid overnight stays with the homeowners either at the beginning or the end of the sit.
-It may actually be against the law to do this (as in UK at the time of writing).
-One exception may work if there is a separate annex or BnB accommodation that you can stay in separately.
-Another would be if have your own campervan or motorhome that you could stay in on the property driveway.
+Even though the handover has often been a much enjoyed social meeting on the evening before a sit starts, it makes sense currently to avoid overnight stays with the homeowners either at the beginning or the end of the sit where possible.
+Local regulations may also prohibit this.
+An exception could be to stay in a separate annex or BnB accommodation owned by the owners.
+Another option would be to have your own campervan or motorhome that you could stay in on the property driveway.

 - Should you wear a mask at the handover?
 This may depend on rules within a specific country or state.
 If it isn’t mandatory, then it's your choice but you may find a home owner requests this for their own peace of mind.
-We personally believe it helps stop the spread and will assess each house sit handover situation as it occurs.
 If we have to go in a car to take dogs to a walk with the home owners before they leave, we would wear our masks.
-Everyone has to feel comfortable with their own handling of the handover and respect each other’s choices, as long as they don’t put you or others in danger.
+Everyone has to feel comfortable with their own preferences during the handover and fully respect each other’s choices, as long as they don’t put you or others in danger.

-- Learn as much about the sit in advance of arrival - We would suggest asking well in advance of the sit, for the welcome guide (if a TrustedHousesitters member), or a similar home book or online guide, so that you can read through and ask any relevant questions before arriving.
+- Learn as much about the sit in advance of arrival - We would suggest asking well in advance of the sit, for the welcome guide (available for TrustedHousesitters members), or a similar home book or online guide, so that you can read through and ask any relevant questions before arriving.
 If the home owner doesn’t have a guide, send them your own list of questions and ask them to complete online to ease the pressure at the physical handover time.

 - Walking dogs with the home owner - We’ve always expounded the benefits of taking dogs on walks with the owners, finding it helps our charges settle more quickly as they see us accepted into the pack.
 This may still be possible, IF social distancing can be maintained, but if not, then we have to make the most of what can be achieved with restrictions in place.